azhu1223/dinner-is-servered/README.md

 ## File Serving

-File serving is available on the static paths specified in the configuration file upon which the server is running.
+File serving is available on the static paths specified in the configuration file supplied to the server upon starting.
 It is **highly reccomended** to place all resources to serve in the *resources* directory, so that they will be properly copied to the build directory.
 Moreover, since the server uses relative paths to specify static file paths, each *root* listed in the configutarion file should begin with `../resources/` in order to properly direct the server to the resources directory.
-From there you can append on to specificy a more explicit path within the resources directory.
+From there you can append on to specify a more explicit path within the resources directory.

 ## Logging

-All logging is done through Boost Log (https://www.boost.org/doc/libs/1_74_0/libs/log/doc/html/index.html).
-Log messages are output to the console as well as to logging files, which are rotated as specificed here (https://www.cs130.org/assignments/4/#add-logging-to-your-web-server).
+All logging is done through [Boost Log](https://www.boost.org/doc/libs/1_74_0/libs/log/doc/html/index.html).
+Log messages are outputed to the console as well as to logging files, which are rotated as specificed [here](https://www.cs130.org/assignments/4/#add-logging-to-your-web-server).

 File logging can be disabled when running the server via the `--disable-file-logging` flag.